-Payment schedules are a fairly common practice when it comes to renovation work, particularly for larger companies.
+Construction payment schedules are a fairly common practice when it comes to renovation work, particularly for larger companies.
 As we move into this, please keep in mind that every state has different requirements.
 Our breakdown follows what you can expect when working with a contractor in California, but it is important to remember that not everyone does this.

 How We Can Help

-When we offer a payment schedule, what we really mean is that we will cover a portion of the upfront costs so that you can pay us as the job pushes towards completion instead of entirely on day one.
+When we offer a progress payment schedule, what we really mean is that we will cover a portion of the upfront costs so that you can pay us as the job pushes towards completion instead of entirely on day one.
 We are able to help you float the costs associated with materials and subcontractors to ensure that you can pay on a schedule that is a little more approachable.

 Though we can certainly help with this, it is important for homeowners to understand the limitations that we have as well.
-A renovation that costs half a million dollars is going to come with some significant upfront investments, and we might not be able to approach that in the same way that we would a $60,000 renovation.
+A construction project that costs half a million dollars is going to come with some significant upfront investments, and we might not be able to approach that in the same way that we would a $60,000 renovation.
 Of course, that doesn’t mean that we don’t have options.
 We have a few tricks up our sleeves to make the situation more comfortable for everyone!

 What is a Material Deposit?